dafinof/online-quiz-platform/README.md

 isCorrect

-isSelected (query-only field used at quiz execution)
+isSelected (used only during quiz execution)

 ▶️ Running the Application
 Requirements